 - 1. The supervisor sets a small team that must update him/her every morning about the current situation of the project/ production process.
-The team should be composed of 4-5 people, each one from a specific unit/section/department... (e.g., the Head of Unit meets with Area Managers to understand the situation of the main projects). - 2.
+The team should be composed of 4-5 people, each one from a specific unit/section/department (e.g., the Head of the unit meets with area managers to understand the situation of the main projects). - 2.
 The meetings should be quick (3-5 minutes per person) and objective so that they are as efficient as possible.